apetenchea/cdroot/source/_posts/first-aid-kit-for-upgrading-debian.md

     sudo apt install xfce4
     ```
 2. Your display manager should allow you to select the desktop environment you want to use.
 If it doesn't, you can set it manually by adding
 the following line to `~/.xinitrc`.
-Replace `startxfce4` with the command that starts your preferred desktop environment.
+If you use another desktop environment, replace `startxfce4` with the command that launches it.
     ```bash
     exec startxfce4
     ```